pierky/arouteserver/tools/playground/README.md

 Also, the Alice-LG WEB interface can be used to check the routes received by the route server, and their status: http://127.0.0.1:8080/routeservers/rs1-example-com/protocols/AS3333_1/routes?ne=0&q=202.12.29.0

 **Please note:** the route server that is spun up will be automatically configured by the provisioning script *rs/run.sh*.
 If the user desires to manually setup and configure ARouteServer and build a BIRD configuration from scratch (which is strongly recommended for the actual end goal of this playground), the *docker-compose.yml* file can be edited and the environment variable `SETUP_AND_CONFIGURE_AROUTESERVER` set to 0.
-The playground can then be recreated using `docker-compose down` / `docker-compose up`: at this point, the *rs* instance will only have a running *vanilla* BIRD instance and all the required dependencies setup.
+The playground can then be recreated using `docker-compose down` / `docker-compose up -d`: at this point, the *rs* instance will only have a running *vanilla* BIRD instance and all the required dependencies setup.
 The users will be able to connect to it (`docker-compose exec rs bash`) and work on it.
 [SETUP_GUIDELINES.md](SETUP_GUIDELINES.md) contains some hints on how to configure it.

 ## Actors